-An online catalogue for the material in the collection is accessible via the Catalogue (this link opens in new window).
-The Archive provides research space and free screening facilities for individuals as well as groups, including schools and universities, and can accommodate up tp 65 people for screenings.
+We have an online Catalogue (this link opens in new window) and we provide research space and free screening facilities for individuals as well as groups, including schools and universities, and can accommodate up to 65 people for screenings.
 Captions are available for some production recordings, please ask the team for more information.